ArDoCo/Core/tests/tests-base/src/main/resources/benchmark/bigbluebutton/text_2021/README.md

 * Images were removed
 * Captions were kept.
 A finalizing dot were added.
-* Use bigbluebutton_1SentPerLine as a reference for the sentence numbers when creating a goldstandard.

 ## License
 The [documentation of BBB](https://docs.bigbluebutton.org/2.4/architecture.html) is licensed under LGPL.